disketteomelette/cmdtwt/README.md

 # cmdtwt
-(2014) An VB exe - without interface - that can tweet in a single command line.
+(2014) An VB exe - without interface - to tweet something.

 Usage: